 ‘Most previous major studies have focused on the protein coding two percent of the genome.
 We have studied and analyzed the whole genome, and our analyses of mutations that are affecting cancer genes have enabled us to genetically explain 95 percent of the cancer occurrences we have studied by means of mutations,’ says co-author Joachim Weischenfeldt, Associate Professor at the Biotech Research & Innovation Centre, University of Copenhagen, and the Finsen Laboratory, Rigshospitalet.

 ‘So, if you know which mutations have caused cancer, the so-called driver mutations, you will be able to better tailor a treatment with the most suitable drugs or design new drugs against the cancer.
-Precision medicine is completely dependent on the mapping of driver mutations in each cancer, in relation to diagnosis, prognosis and improved treatment,’ says co-author Jakob Skou Pedersen, professor at Bioinformatics Research Centre and Department of Clinical Medicine, Aarhus University, and Aarhus University Hospital.
+Precision medicine is completely dependent on the mapping of driver mutations in each cancer, in relation to diagnosis, prognosis, and improved treatment,’ says co-author Jakob Skou Pedersen, professor at Bioinformatics Research Centre and Department of Clinical Medicine, Aarhus University, and Aarhus University Hospital.

-The new research results are published in a special edition of the scientific journal Nature with focus on PCAWG.
+The new research results are published in a special edition of the scientific journal Nature with a focus on PCAWG.
 To date, it is the largest whole genome study of primary cancer.
-This means that the analysis was performed based on material from the tissue in which the tumor originated and before the patient has received any treatment.
+This means that the analysis was performed based on material from the tissue in which the tumor originated and before the patient received any treatment.

 From a Handful to 100,000 Mutations

-The researchers have mainly analyzed and had data on the most common types of cancer such as liver, breast, pancreas and prostate cancer.
+The researchers have mainly analyzed and had data on the most common types of cancer such as liver, breast, pancreas, and prostate cancer.
 In total, they have analyzed whole genome-sequenced tumor samples from more than 2,600 patients.